The Bad and the Beautiful: Plot

-As they await Shields' call, Pebbel assures the three that he understands why they refused to speak to Shields.
-Their involvement with Shields then unfolds in a series of flashbacks.
+As they await Shields' call, Pebbel assures them that he understands why they had refused to speak to Shields.
+Their involvement with Shields unfolds in a series of flashbacks.
 Shields is the son of a notorious former studio head who had been dumped by the industry.
-The elder Shields was so unpopular that his son had to hire extras to attend his funeral.
-Despite the ill feelings toward him because of his father, the younger Shields is determined to make it in Hollywood.
+The elder Shields was so unpopular that his son hired extras to attend his funeral.
+However, the younger Shields is determined to attain success in Hollywood.

-Shields partners with aspiring director Amiel, whom he meets at the funeral.
-Shields intentionally loses money he does not have in a poker game to film executive Pebbel so he can talk Pebbel into letting him work off the debt as a line producer.
-Shields and Amiel learn their respective trades making B movies for Pebbel.
-When one of their films becomes a hit, Amiel decides they are ready to take on a more significant project he has been nursing along, and Shields pitches it to the studio.
-Shields gets a $1 million budget to produce the film, but betrays Amiel by allowing someone with an established reputation to direct.
-The film's success allows Shields to start his own studio, and Pebbel goes to work for him.
+Shields partners with aspiring director Fred Amiel.
+Shields intentionally loses money in a poker game to Pebbel so that he can persuade Pebbel to permit him to pay the debt by working as a line producer.
+Shields and Amiel learn their trades by creating B films for Pebbel.
+When one film becomes a hit, Shields pitches a more significant project to the studio and is awarded a $1 million budget to produce the film, but he betrays Amiel by allowing someone with an established reputation to direct.
+The film's success allows Shields to start his own studio, and Pebbel works for him.
 Amiel becomes an Oscar-winning director.

-Shields next encounters alcoholic small-time actress Lorrison, the daughter of a famous actor Shields admired.
-He builds up her confidence and gives her the leading role in one of his movies over everyone else's objections.
-When she falls in love with him, he lets her think that he feels the same way so that she does not self-destruct and he gets the performance he needs.
-After the premiere makes her a star overnight, she finds him with a bit player named Lila.
-He tells her that he will never allow anyone to have that much control over him.
-Crushed, Lorrison walks out on her contract.
-Rather than suing her, Shields lets her go to another studio.
-She becomes a top Hollywood star.
+Shields next encounters the alcoholic Lorrison, the small-time actress daughter of a famous actor whom he had admired.
+He bolsters her confidence and awards her the leading role in a film over everyone else's objections.
+When she falls in love with him, he lets her think that he feels the same way so that she does not self-destruct. guaranteeing the performance that he needs.
+After the premiere makes her a star overnight, she finds him with another woman.
+Crushed, she abandons her contract and becomes a top Hollywood star at another studio.